S-S-X/metatool/README.md

 `metatool:paste(node, pos, player, data, group)`

-## Registered nodes included with tubetool

-In nodes subdirectory there is few predefined pipeworks components.

 ## Minetest protection checks

-Protection checks are done automatically for all wand uses, node registration does not need any protection checks.
+Protection checks are done automatically for all tool uses, node registration does not need any protection checks.
-Wand cannot be used to read settings from protected nodes and it cannot be used to write settings to protected nodes.
+By default tools cannot be used to read data from protected nodes and cannot be used to write data to protected nodes.

+Tools can override protection settings and also configuration can be used to override default protection behavior.